OctopusDeploy/blog/blog/2021-11/upgrading-from-octopus-3-is-easier-than-you-think/index.md

 Doing so will:

-- Ensure the upgrade runs as smooth as possible
+- Ensure the upgrade runs as smoothly as possible
 - Prevent other tasks complicating the upgrade
 - Reduce impact on your Octopus users
 - Make the other tasks a little easier if you’re already on our latest version

 ## Strategies to avoid risk

 There are 2 recommended ways to avoid risk when upgrading Octopus.
-Both are simple, but you should consider which is best for your business before you start.
+Both are simple but you should consider which is best for your business before you start.

 Let’s break down the options.